About Florence

 Food and Dining Guide for Florence, Italy

-1. Bistecca alla Fiorentina: A thick, juicy T-bone steak grilled to perfection, seasoned with olive oil, salt, and pepper.
+1. Bistecca alla Fiorentina: A mouthwatering T-bone steak grilled to perfection, seasoned with olive oil, salt, and pepper.

-2. Ribollita: A hearty Tuscan soup made with bread, vegetables, beans, and kale, simmered to create a flavorful, comforting dish.
+2. Ribollita: A hearty soup made with bread, cannellini beans, vegetables, and kale, simmered to create a flavorful and comforting dish.

-3. Pappa al Pomodoro: A classic Tuscan bread and tomato soup, featuring ripe tomatoes, garlic, basil, and Tuscan bread soaked in the broth.
+3. Pappa al Pomodoro: A traditional Tuscan bread and tomato soup, enriched with garlic, basil, and olive oil.

 - Budget-Friendly: